-Isaac Dlamini, of Manzini, Swaziland, was a well-known and beloved leader among the African Indigenous (“Zionist”) Churches of southern Africa.
-His unexpected death on October 13, 2002 after undergoing heart surgery in Pretoria, South Africa, sent “tremors through the indigenous churches in Swaziland,” said Martha Thomsen, a Mennonite missionary serving in Swaziland with Eastern Mennonite Missions (EMM) and the Mennonite Central Committee (MCC).
+Isaac Dlamini, of Manzini, eswatini, was a well-known and beloved leader among the African Indigenous (“Zionist”) Churches of southern Africa.
+His unexpected death on October 13, 2002 after undergoing heart surgery in Pretoria, South Africa, sent “tremors through the indigenous churches in eswatini,” said Martha Thomsen, a Mennonite missionary serving in eswatini with Eastern Mennonite Missions (EMM) and the Mennonite Central Committee (MCC).

 Since his grandmother had been a sangoma (diviner), his family sent him to be trained as a diviner as well.
 It was during his training that he had a dream in which he was told, “Go and preach and you will be healed!”
 He did not understand the dream but felt strong enough about it that he left the training he was in.